 Persecutions, since the beginning of the Church, have proven time and time again that the Lord will not only triumph in the midst of unspeakable horrors, but that the faith of the flock will be strengthened enough to respond generously.

-If you have a desire to seek more on a vocation to the priesthood or religious life, call the Vocations Office: 407-246-4875.
+If you have a desire to speak more about a vocation to the Priesthood or Religious Life, call the Vocations Office: 407-768-3113.

 Prayer and Discernment

 A person who prays to discern his/her call from God prays in three general areas: